Colors That Go With Navy Blue — 15 Combos That Show This Color is More Versatile Than You Think

 (Image credit: A New Day)

-Grey and navy blue may sound like there would be too many cool tones going on and it would risk making a space feel frosty.
-However, pick the right warm, deep grey and pair it with a beautifully dark midnight blue and the mix becomes one of the coziest and most cocooning combinations on the color wheel.
-This navy living room is a great example.
+You'll be surprised that amongst the colors that go with navy blue is dark gray, and no, the combo doesn't always look frosty.
+Pick the right warm, deep gray, and pair it with a beautifully dark, midnight navy blue and the mix becomes one of the coziest and most cocooning on the color wheel.
+This dark living room idea is proof.

-‘In a classic, vintage homes, the rear section of a double reception room is often lacking in natural light as the rear of the house can leave it in shade,' says Andrew Griffiths, founder of A New Day.
-'Rather than see that as a negative, we decided to lean into that by making this space a cozy and cocooning TV snug.
-The wraparound color of rich walls creates an atmospheric space that has a distinct feel from the lighter, brighter front section of the space which we separated with pocket doors.
+"In a classic, vintage home, the rear section of a double reception room is often lacking in natural light, as the rear of the house can leave it in shade," explains Andrew Griffiths, founder of A New Day.
+"Rather than seeing that as a negative, we decided to lean into that by making this space a cozy and cocooning TV snug.
+The wraparound color of rich walls creates an atmospheric space that has a distinct feel from the lighter, brighter front section of the house which we separated with pocket doors.
 The ceiling is finished in a warm greige to create a lightness overhead but with a softer contrast than using white.
-A limewash paint is used on both the walls and ceiling, introducing a mottled and chalky finish which brings real depth to the flat surfaces.’
+A limewash paint is used on both the walls and ceiling, introducing a mottled and chalky finish which brings real depth to the flat surfaces."

 A living room in two tones of blue